Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 #### Transition probability matrix

-*a* represents the transition probability matrix.
+In the code *a* represents the transition probability matrix.
 The values chosen are arbitrary but designed to reflect the healthy agent's certainty that action will preserve current belief states.
 So, for example, if the agent amplifies stress signals then there is a 90% chance the event will be stressful.
 Intuitviely, waiting will necessarily preserve the current hidden states as they are.

 ```
 library(pomdp)